Skip to content

 threshold_method

-Forwarded to :func:analyse_pairwise.
+Forwarded to analyse_pairwise ('costes', 'manual', or an auto-threshold name like 'otsu').
 Manual thresholds apply identically to every channel pair.

 threshold_a